margrahaw/Treehouse-Project-Nine-Web-App-Dashboard/README.md

 # WebAppDashboard

-Layout for a potential Web App dashboard.
-Uses Chart.js for some data visualization.
-Wanted to learn how to use the Chart.js library for static and dynamic charts.
+Layout for a fictional Web App.
+Built with HTML, CSS, and JavaScript

+Utilized: Chart.js, Material Design Icons